logo

 Because she is still a minor, Charlie is discharged to her mother.
 Knowing that this will impede her recovery, she reaches out to her friend Mikey, and he intervenes, sending her mother a bus ticket for Charlie to join him in Tucson, Arizona, where he attends college.
 When Charlie arrives, Mikey is away with his band.
 She navigates her first days in the city with the healthy coping mechanisms she learned at Creeley: breathing, repetitive motion, and drawing.
 By the time Mikey returns, she has found a job washing dishes at a coffeehouse, True Grit, and her own studio apartment.

 Despite her progress, Charlie continues to struggle with unhealthy patterns.
 She keeps a cutting kit with broken glass, bandages, and ointment as a backup if she needs release and cannot find it through healthy means, though she hides it out of easy reach.
 She is drawn into a relationship with an older man, Riley West, True Grit’s cook and a failed musician who abuses drugs and alcohol.
-She allows an opportunity to take free art classes slip away because she does not want to be away from Riley, though she knows he is too troubled himself to be a consistent positive influence on her.
+She allows an opportunity to take free art classes to slip away because she does not want to be away from Riley, though she knows he is too troubled himself to be a consistent positive influence on her.

 Financial instability and lack of community compound Charlie’s struggles.
 Her income as a dishwasher is not enough to pay for both rent and essentials.
 When Riley offers her food and cash to buy his drugs for her, she wants but cannot afford to say no. Though Mikey’s desire to help Charlie is earnest, he is a college student without the training, resources, and experiences to provide adequate help.
 He has his band and a girlfriend, both of which make Charlie feel like an outsider in his life.
 Her past traumas have made it difficult for her to trust and connect with others, even those who want to help her.

 Charlie’s life reaches a crisis point after Blue, who she met at Creeley, comes to stay with her.
 Like Charlie, Blue battles old patterns but genuinely wants to recover.
-When she learns that a girl from Creeley has committed suicide, Blue goes on a drug bender with Riley, whose drug dealer beats her up and trashes Charlie’s apartment.
+When she learns that a girl from Creeley has died by suicide, Blue goes on a drug bender with Riley, whose drug dealer beats her up and trashes Charlie’s apartment.
 Overwhelmed with hopelessness, Charlie coats herself in broken glass but is rescued by two of her True Grit coworkers.

 They take her to visit their grandfather, Felix, an artist in New Mexico.
 He encourages her to find the right medium to express her story, and her healing journey accelerates.
 She returns briefly to Tucson, where she is reconciled with a now clean Blue, Mikey, and Riley, who has entered a rehabilitation program.
 At the end of the novel, she returns to New Mexico to begin working as Felix’s assistant, having left her cutting kit behind.